Perspective on the future

 The Australian economy is currently the 14th largest economic force on the planet according to data published by the International Monetary Fund in 2023.
 Some 30 years earlier, the Australian economy ranked 24th out of 195 countries on the basis of GDP per capita.
 Today, we rank 9th by this measure.
 Globalisation has, on average, delivered extraordinary prosperity to the Australian people.

-Of the 13 countries with bigger economies than Australia today, only the US has a greater population.
+Of the 13 countries with bigger economies than Australia each has a greater population.
 This means that the Australians—again, on average—are rich on a per capita basis.
 It is a fair assessment to conclude that this wealth may not be distributed equally or even fairly across Australia, however this is an assessment that also applies to other nations.

 The Australian lifecycle and its milestones